 That said, the island’s food is also a valid reason to visit Sifnos in its own right.
 Prepared with the freshest local ingredients and utter love, food in Sifnos is as authentic and mouthwatering as everywhere else in Greece but it also comes with a twist.
 Here’s why.

 Tselementes was responsible for introducing Western tastes to Greece’s thus far Eastern Cuisine.
-In other words, he is responsible for the Greek Cuisine as we know it today, this fascinating mixture of Western and Eastern flavours.
+In other words, he is responsible for Greek Cuisine as we know it today, this fascinating mixture of Western and Eastern flavors.

 Festival of Cycladic Gastronomy

-Moreover, the people of Sifnos pay homage to Nikolaos Tselementes by organising an annual culinary event, the much loved Festival of Cycladic Gastronomy.
+Moreover, the people of Sifnos pay homage to Nikolaos Tselementes by organizing an annual culinary event, the much-loved Festival of Cycladic Gastronomy.

 The latter takes place every September and it’s a unique feast where visitors can try exquisite dishes from all the Cyclades Islands, wash them down with local wine, and dance to traditional music in the company of locals.